JuliaGNI/QuadratureRules.jl/docs/src/index.md

 - `nodes` the nodes,
 - `weights` the weights.

-A functor is defined, which integrates some function `f(x)` using the quadrature rule:
+A functor is defined, which integrates functions `f(x)` using the quadrature rule:
 ```
 julia> quad(x -> x^2)
 0.5